A Novel Feature of Valence Quark Distributions in Hadrons: ``Height-Position" Correlation of the Peak of the Valence Quark Structure Functions

-{\bf ``Height-Position" Correlation of the Peak of the Valence Quark Structure Functions:} As Fig.\ref{peaksandposes} shows the height of the peak and its position for valence PDFs in the nucleon diminishes with an increase of $Q^2$ with strongly correlated manner.
-Such a correlation can be understood from the above made statement that both the {\it height} and the {\it position} of the peak of the valence quark structure function are observables, thus can be expanded in the power of strong coupling constant $\alpha_s(t)$ as follows:
+As Fig.\ref{peaksandposes} shows the height of the peak and its position for valence PDFs in the nucleon diminishes with an increase of $Q^2$ as one expects from the QCD evolution that moves the strength of PDFs towards small $x$.
+If now we assume that both the {\it height} and the {\it position} of the peak of the valence quark structure function evolve due to the evolution of the strong coupling, then these dimensionless quantities can be expressed as: